-[This is the version of this document as it was at 31 December 2014.]
+[This is the version of this document at 31 December 2017.]

 [Note: This version of the Act was revised and consolidated in the Fifth Revised Edition of the Laws of Malawi (L.R.O.
 1/2018), by the Solicitor General and Secretary for Justice under the authority of the Revision of the Laws Act.]